 When you are not wearing your splint, store it somewhere cool and away from direct sunlight or heat.
 Leaving it on a car dashboard, near a radiator or in a hot room risks distorting the shape.

 A clean cloth bag is ideal.
 Avoid crushing or bending the splint when storing it.
+Keep it out of reach of dogs and other pets as they can be prone to chewing or tearing up thermoplastic splint.

 Your therapist will advise you on when it is appropriate to reduce or stop wearing your splint.
 This decision is based on your progress, your symptoms and the healing of the underlying condition.
-Do not stop wearing your splint early because symptoms have improved — improvement is often a sign that the splint is working, and stopping too soon can allow symptoms to return.
+Do not stop wearing your splint early because symptoms have improved.
+Improvement is often a sign that the splint is working and stopping too soon can allow symptoms to return.